Loading...

 • Compare Mesopotamian and Egyptian civilisations side by side — noting similarities (river-based agriculture, writing, religion) and differences (political organisation, geography) strengthens your analytical skills.

-• Review the glossary of key terms (city-state, ziggurat, cuneiform, polytheism, lex talionis) and ensure you can define and apply each one in context.
+• Review the glossary of key terms (city-state, ziggurat, cuneiform, polytheism, lex talionis, provenance) and ensure you can define and apply each one in context.

 Related Topics